DrTeePot/The-Mahogany-Engine/README.md

 The-Mahogany-Engine
 ===================

-The first engine we created, made as a culminating project
+The first engine we created, submitted as a chosen culminating project (my team did this instead of the assigned project).

 This project required working as a member of a team.
 It is object oriented and does not use external 3D libraries of any kind to accomplish its tasks.